Activated charcoal looks like nothing special – just a fine black powder.

 When used for health purposes, make sure to read the precautions and consult with your doctor first, as with any substance.

-Dosage: When needed, I start with ½ teaspoon of activated charcoal and follow with another dose after a few hours.
+How to use – When needed, I start with ½ teaspoon of activated charcoal and follow with another dose after a few hours.
+This is much less than the clinical dosing, so it’s in the safe range.

 It’s important to follow AC with plenty of water to prevent it from building up in your system.